ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2023-12-05
 Chase brought me flowers because I'd been so stressed out recently.

+## 2023-12-04
+Had a really nice time hosting Adam Harvey for dinner and catching up with him.

 ## 2023-12-03
 Had a nice catchup coffee with Jay.